Embeddability of right-angled Artin groups into hierarchically hyperbolic groups: Main embedding theorem

 Suppose that $f$ and $g$ are axial elements, and let $U\in\mathfrak{S}$ be a domain belonging to neither $\B(f)$ nor $\B(g)$.
 Assume further that both $f$ and $g$ stabilize $U$; in particular, any word $w$ in $\{f,g\}$ also stabilizes $U$.
 By definition, the actions of $f$ and $g$ on $\mathcal{C}U$ are elliptic but the action of $w$ on $\mathcal{C}U$ need not be elliptic.
 To begin addressing such situations, we introduce the following notion, analogous to a partial pseudo-Anosov mapping class supported on an essential subsurface or to a Dehn twist in a mapping class group.

-\begin{definition}[(Strongly) fully supportedness] Let $(G,\mathfrak{S})$ be an HHG.
-An axial element $g$ in $G$ is said to be \emph{fully supported} on an unbounded domain $U\in\mathfrak{S}$ if \begin{enumerate} \item $g$ stabilizes both $U$ and all domains $V$ orthogonal to $U$, \item the action of $g$ on $\mathcal{C}U$ is loxodromic, and \item for each $V\bot U$, there exists a constant $Q_{g,V}$ such that the orbit of any vertex in $\mathcal{C}V$ under the action of $g$ has diameter at most $Q_{g,V}$. \end{enumerate} If Item~\eqref{Item:UniformlyBoundedOrbit} is replaced by a trivial action, then $g$ is said to be \emph{strongly fully supported} on $U$.
+\begin{definition}[Being fully supported and rigidly fully supported] Let $(G,\mathfrak{S})$ be an HHG.
+An axial element $g\in G$ is said to be \emph{fully supported} on an unbounded domain $U\in\mathfrak{S}$ if \begin{enumerate} \item $g$ stabilizes both $U$ and every unbounded domain $V$ orthogonal to $U$, \item the action of $g$ on $\mathcal{C}U$ is loxodromic, and \item for each unbounded $V\bot U$, there exists a constant $Q_{g,V}\ge 0$ such that every $g$-orbit in $\mathcal{C}V$ has diameter at most $Q_{g,V}$. \end{enumerate} If, moreover, the action of $g$ on $\mathcal{C}V$ is trivial for every unbounded $V\bot U$ (equivalently, one may take $Q_{g,V}=0$ for every such $V$), then $g$ is said to be \emph{rigidly fully supported} on $U$.

-The quasi-axis of the action of $g$ on $\mathcal{C}U$ will be called the \emph{quasi-axis} of $g$. \end{definition}
+When \(g\) is fully supported on \(U\), we refer to a quasi-axis for the action of \(g\) on \(\mathcal{C}U\), in the sense of Definition~\ref{Def:Quasi-axis}, simply as a \emph{quasi-axis of \(g\)}. \end{definition}

+\begin{remark} If an axial element \(g\) is fully supported on an unbounded domain \(U\), then \(\B(g)=\{U\}\).
+Indeed, \(U\in\B(g)\) by the loxodromic action of \(g\) on \(\mathcal{C}U\).
+Since the domains in \(\B(g)\) are pairwise orthogonal \cite[Lemma~6.2]{DHS17}, any other domain in \(\B(g)\) would be an unbounded domain orthogonal to \(U\), contradicting the bounded-orbit condition in Definition~\ref{Def:FullySupportedElement}. \end{remark}

+\begin{remark} The conditions in Definition~\ref{Def:FullySupportedElement} are imposed only on unbounded domains orthogonal to \(U\).
+Indeed, only unbounded domains can belong to the bigset of an element, and all orthogonal-domain control used in the proof of the main embedding theorem concerns the unbounded supporting domains of the chosen elements.
+Thus no condition on bounded domains orthogonal to \(U\) is needed for the arguments of this paper. \end{remark}

-\begin{definition}[Weak commutativity] We say that an HHG $(G,\mathfrak{S})$ satisfies the \emph{weak commutativity property} if, whenever $g,h\in G$ are axial elements fully supported on orthogonal domains, there exists some $N>0$ such that $g^{N}$ and $h^{N}$ commutes. \end{definition}
+\begin{definition}[Weak commutativity] We say that an HHG $(G,\mathfrak{S})$ satisfies the \emph{weak commutativity property} if, whenever $g,h\in G$ are axial elements fully supported on orthogonal unbounded domains, there exists some $N>0$ such that $g^{N}$ and $h^{N}$ commute. \end{definition}

-The next lemma establishes that, under the weak commutativity property, sufficiently large powers of axial elements fully supported on pairwise orthogonal domains generate an undistorted free abelian subgroup.
-Moreover, the action of this subgroup on the hyperbolic space associated to any domain orthogonal to the domains of the axial elements has uniformly bounded orbits.
+The next lemma shows that, once axial elements fully supported on pairwise orthogonal domains commute, sufficiently large common powers generate an undistorted free abelian subgroup.
+Moreover, the action of this subgroup on the hyperbolic space associated to any unbounded domain orthogonal to all of the supporting domains has uniformly bounded orbits.